Column: Alabama hoops star goes to court to get on the court

 How ridiculous it’s come to that for the Alabama high school basketball star.

-Thankfully, a cruel and unjust ruling by the state’s governing body was put on hold Friday by a local judge, just hours before Davenport’s Charles Henderson High School took the court for a game against Carroll.
+Thankfully, a cruel and unjust ruling by the state’s governing body was put on hold Friday by a local judge, just hours before Davenport scored 25 points in Charles Henderson High School’s victory over Carroll.

 It was just a temporary victory, but at least it allowed Davenport to play for the first time since November.